From Hänschen to digital Hans

 Those who do not yet buckle and press the buy button should convince the following arguments: The product is good for the "language development", the "sensory perception" and "exploration urge and curiosity."
 Everything under the heading: "For the development of your child".
 Who can say no?

 But we say: no. Our thesis is: A childhood without a computer is the best start to the digital age.
 Paradox?
 Confusing?
-Yes, but in the course of this series we will show how this statement can be substantiated.
+Yes, but we will show in the course of this series how this statement can be substantiated.

 A childhood without a computer - the best start into the digital world